 As a judge, I’m harder on a rider for being late in the transition rather than a little early, because at least I know the early riders are planning for the change and have a thought process going ahead of the maneuver.

-Exercises: When you start simple changes, I suggest doing them on a serpentine in the area.
+When you start simple changes, I suggest doing them on a serpentine in the area.
 Do four loops going from rail to rail, using the center line of the arena as the change area.
 It’s kind of like a western riding pattern.

 Work on it gradually.
 Start with a change through the jog.
 Once you’ve mastered that, go to a change through the walk, and then through a stop.

 I love serpentines because they give you a lot of room.
 Start simple and start big; don’t try to get the change in one to three strides at first.
 A lot depends on your horse’s stride length and mentality.
 (Try this serpentine exercise to improve communication with your horse.)

 After your horse is tuned in to doing all of those, then you want to work on your timing.
 Add a single cone to the center line of the arena and do the simple change at the cone.
 You want to get your timing so that the cone is the middle of your jog or walk strides, or the stop.